hatchjaw/faust-ddsp/README.md

 $$y = u + v.$$

-Bear in mind that the addition primitive doesn't *know* anything about its arguments, their origin, provenance, etc., it just consumes them and returns their sum.
+Note that the addition primitive doesn't *know* anything about its arguments, their origin, provenance, etc., it just consumes them and returns their sum.
 In Faust's *algebra*, the addition of two signals (and just about *everything* in Faust is a signal) is well-defined, and that's that.
 This idea will be important later.